-Agis Papadopoulos Anthimos Amanatidis Nikos Klitou Chairman of the Board of Directors CEO Board member Chairman of the Audit ID Card No. AN 201633 ID Card No. AE 125155 Committee ID Card No. AM 674658 for the period 1 January 2021 - 31 December 2021 (amounts in thousands of euro)
+Agis Papadopoulos Anthimos Amanatidis Nikos Klitou Chairman of the Board of Directors CEO Board member Chairman of the Audit Committee ID Card No. AN 201633 ID Card No. AE 125155 ID Card No. AM 674658

 Independent Certified Public Accountant

 To the Shareholders of "THESSALONIKI WATER SUPPLY & SEWERAGE Co.
 S.A."